aczaja85/aczaja/README.md

 ### Hi there, I'm Alex! 🤙

-I'm a Software Engineer with a focus on full-stack JavaScript development.
-Most recently, I have been working on Spyglass, an open-source kubernetes monitoring tool.
+I'm a full-stack engineer based in Birmingham, Alabama.

 Connect with me: